Death and state funeral of Elizabeth II: Other commemorations

 Instructions to fly national flags at half-mast were issued in several countries.
 In Commonwealth realms like Antigua and Barbuda, Australia, the Bahamas, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Solomon Islands, national flags were flown at half-mast until the date of the funeral; with the exception of Proclamation Day when flags were returned to full mast.
-Several other countries also issued instructions to fly their national flags at half-mast, including Sri Lanka, the United States, and many European Union buildings.
+Several other countries also issued instructions to fly their national flags at half-mast, including India, Sri Lanka, the United States, and many European Union buildings.
 White flags were also put up in Galle Face Green and other prominent places throughout Sri Lanka.

 Several Commonwealth countries also declared the Queen's funeral or a specific day as a national holiday, including Antigua and Barbuda, Australia, The Bahamas, Belize, Canada, the Cook Islands, Nauru, New Zealand, Niue, Papua New Guinea, and Sri Lanka.
 In addition to the service in the United Kingdom, memorial services were held in other Commonwealth realms, including Belize, Grenada, and Tuvalu.
-Thanksgiving and memorial services were also held in Anglican churches across the world, including Holy Trinity Cathedral in Accra, St Andrew's Church at Bandar Seri Begawan in Brunei, Cathedral of Christ the Living Saviour in Colombo, St. John's Cathedral in Hong Kong, and All Saints Cathedral in Nairobi.
+Thanksgiving and memorial services were also held in Anglican churches across the world, including Holy Trinity Cathedral in Accra, St Andrew's Church at Bandar Seri Begawan in Brunei, Cathedral of Christ the Living Saviour in Colombo, St. John's Cathedral in Hong Kong, and All Saints' Cathedral in Nairobi.

-Many landmarks were illuminated in either purple or royal blue colours to honour the Queen, or illuminated with the name or image of Elizabeth II, her royal cypher, or the Union Flag; including landmarks in Australia, Bosnia and Herzegovina, Brazil, Canada, the Czech Republic, Germany, Israel, Kuwait, New Zealand, the United Arab Emirates, the United Kingdom, and the United States.
+Many landmarks were illuminated in either purple or royal blue colours to honour the Queen, or illuminated with the name or image of Elizabeth II, her royal cypher, or the Union Flag; including landmarks in Australia, Bosnia and Herzegovina, Brazil, Canada, the Czech Republic, Germany, Israel, Kuwait, New Zealand, Qatar, the United Arab Emirates, the United Kingdom, and the United States.
 Several landmarks in Canada, France, New Zealand, and the United Kingdom were also dimmed or had their lighting shut off as a sign of respect.

 Moments of silence were held across several Commonwealth realms.
 Several institutions also held moments of silence, including the Dáil Éireann, the Parliament of Sri Lanka, and by the Airborne Commemorations Foundation in the Netherlands.

 Flowers, tributes and wreaths were left at British embassies, including Berlin and Jakarta.